 4. Conveyance System Rehabilitation (Countywide): This continuing project provides inventory inspection and assessment services for repair and rehabilitation of storm drainage conveyance systems and stormwater drainage structures in the County.
-The County owns and operates approximately 1,600 miles of underground stormwater pipe and paved channels with estimated replacement value of over one billion dollars.
+The County owns and operates approximately 1,600 miles of underground stormwater pipes paved and channels with an estimated replacement value of over one billion dollars.
 The County began performing internal inspections of the pipes in FY 2006.
-The initial results showed that more than 5 percent of the pipes were in complete failure and an additiona Т 15 percent of them required immediat e repair.
-Increase MS4 d permit regulatio ns apply to these 1,600 miles of existing conveyance systems and 43,000 stormwater structures.
-The permit requirements do not address the current backlog of operational maintenance and rehabilitation needs of the entire stormwater conveyance system infrastructure, but they are additive and significantly increase inspection, reporting and management actions related to the infrastructure system.
-Acceptable industry standards indicate that one dollar re-invested in infrastructure saves seven dollars in the asset's life and \$70 dollars if asset failure occurs.
+The initial results showed that more than 5 percent of the pipes were in complete failure and an additional 15 percent of them required immediate repair.
+Increased MS4 Permit regulations apply to these 1,600 miles of existing conveyance systems and 43,000 stormwater structures.
+Acceptable industry standards indicate that one dollar reinvested in infrastructure saves seven dollars in the asset's life and \$70 dollars if asset failure occurs.
 The goal of this program is to inspect pipes on a 10-year cycle and rehabilitate pipes and paved channels before total failure occurs.
-Funding in the amount of \$5 million is included for Conveyance System Rehabilitation in FY 2015.
+Funding in the amount of \$6.0 million is included for Conveyance System Rehabilitation in FY 2016.

 5. Stream and Water Quality Improvements (Countywide): This project supports the implementation of projects generated by the 30 watershed master plans as well as flood control projects, citizen response projects and other special project needs meeting the established project implementation criteria.
 This program funds water quality projects necessary to mitigate the impacts to local streams and the Chesapeake Bay resulting from urban stormwater runoff.
-This includes water quality projects such as construction of stormwater management ponds, implementation of low impact development techniques on stormwater facilities, stream restorations, and approximately 1,700 water quality projects identified in the completed countywide Watershed Management Plans.
-In addition, Total Maximum Daily
+This includes water quality projects such as construction of stormwater management ponds, implementation of low impact development techniques on stormwater facilities, stream restorations, and approximately 1,700 water quality projects identified in the completed countywide

-Load (TMDL) requirements for local streams and the Chesapeake Bay are the regulatory by which pollutants entering impaired water bodies are reduced.
-The Chesapeake Bay TMDL was established by the EPA and requires that MS4 communities, as well as other dischargers, significantly reduce the nitrogen, phosphorous and sediment loads entering waters draining to the Bay by 2025.
+Watershed Management Plans. addition, Total In Maximum Daily Load (TMDL) requirements for local streams and the Chesapeake Bay are the regulatory process by which pollutants enterina impaired water bodies are reduced.
+The Chesapeake Bay

+TMDL was established by the EPA and requires that MS4 communities as well as other dischargers implement measures to significantly reduce the nitrogen, phosphorous and sediment loads entering waters draining to the Bay by 2025.
 Compliance with the Bay TMDL will require the County to undertake construction of new stormwater facilities, retrofit existing facilities and properties, and increase maintenance.
 Preliminary estimates indicate that the projects needed to bring the County's stormwater system into compliance with the Bay TMDL could cost between \$70 and \$90 million per year.
-The Bay TMDL facility retrofit requirement is additive to the current design and construction efforts associated with 1,700 Watershed Plan projects and ongoing stream and flood mitigation projects.
-Funding in the amount of \$13.24 million is included for Stream and Water Quality Improvements in FY 2015.
+The Bay TMDL pollutant reduction requirement is additive to the current design and construction efforts associated with 1,700 Watershed Plan projects and ongoing stream and flood mitigation projects.
+Funding in the amount of \$15.28 million is included for Stream and Water Quality Improvements in FY 2016.